dogoncouch/gentoo-laptop/README.md

 ## Post-Gnome

 ### Networking
-Should just work via gnome settings once NetworkManager is enabled. `/etc/NetworkManager/conf.d/20-clone.conf` will enable stable mac address cloning (one different address for each network), and keep the vendor ID portion of the mac.
+Should just work via gnome settings once NetworkManager is enabled.
+Our `/etc/NetworkManager/conf.d/20-clone.conf` will enable stable mac address cloning (one different address for each network), and keep the vendor ID portion of the mac.
 NetworkManager has some great features.

 ```
 systemctl enable --now NetworkManager